tsnoad/EMET2007/source/course_outline.rst

 Assignments must be submitted by 12pm (which means noon or midday) on the due date.
 Important
 notice: late assignments are not accepted under any circumstances.
-If you submit your assignment after 2pm on the due date and you do not have a university approved excuse, you will receive a mark of zero on that assignment.
-If you have a university approved excuse for not handing in an assignment, then the value of the final exam will be increased by 10 percentage points to compensate for the missed work.
+If you submit your assignment late and you do not have a university approved reason, you will receive a mark of zero on that assignment.
+If you have a university approved reason for not handing in an assignment, then the value of the final exam will be increased by 10 percentage points to compensate for the missed work.

 Further details about assignment submission will be given during lectures.